pygfx/pygfx/README.md

 ## Testing examples

+The test suite is divided into two parts; unit tests for the core, and unit tests for the examples.

+* `pytest -v tests` runs the core unit tests.
+* `pytest -v examples` tests the examples.

 There are two types of tests for examples included with pygfx:

 ### Type 1: Checking if examples can run